Relief from Back Pain using Inversion Tables

 Inversion tables and inversion therapy have evolved since and became widely recognized in the USA in the 1960s thanks to the work of Robert Martin, who created the “Gravity Guidance System,” to ease back pain and correct poor posture.

-Arguments about the usefulness of inversion therapy led to the conclusion that inversion caused no harm to the body and could do some good.
+Arguments about the usefulness of inversion therapy led to the conclusion that inversion caused no harm to the body and could be beneficial.

 Inversion Tables Benefits